KUKULCAN

 Known Relatives: None

-Aliases: Feathered Serpent, Gucumatz, the Plumed Serpent
+Aliases: Feathered Serpent, Gucumatz, the Plumed Serpent, Kukulkan

 Base of Operations: Unrevealed

-First Appearance: (BTS) Namora#1 (August, 1948);
+First Appearance: (BTS) Namora#1/1 (August, 1948);

 (seen; see comments) X-Men I#25 (October 1966)

 Using certain mystic totems, he has attained additional powers.
 Using the Sacred Pendant of Kukulcan, he has possessed people and transformed them into a form similar to his own.
-Using the Solar
+Using the Solar Stone and the Feathered Serpent idol, he could control the wills of those of Mayan descent and restructure matter at will.

-Despite the efforts of the X-Men, Kukulcan returned to San Rico, where he activated the Solar Stone (a large gem set in the Feathered Serpent idol), which increased his powers.
-He then set about restoring the Mayan pyramids to their former glory and and placing all those of Mayan descent under his control.
+Despite the efforts of the X-Men, Kukulcan returned to San Rico,where he activated the Solar Stone (a large gem set in the Feathered Serpent idol), which increased his powers.
+He then set about restoring the Mayan pyramids to their former glory and placing all those of Mayan descent under his control.
 The X-Men traveled to San Rico and again confronted him.
 In the course of the battle, Kukulcan inadvertently knocked the Feathered Serpent idol into a large chasm, causing his powers and essence to fade, leaving only el Tigre.

-In addition, in Conan of the Isles, Metemhoc, a native of Antilla (settled by some of the survivors of ancient Atlantis), referred to Conan by the name, Kukulcan, as a form of praise.
+In addition, in Conan of the Isles, Metemhoc, a native of Antilla (settled by some of the survivors of ancient Atlantis), referred to Conan by the name Kukulcan as a form of praise.

 I also vaguely remember some adventure with Doc Savage and the "Feathered Serpent."
 I'm not sure whether these should be considered in-continuity, even though Doc Savage has crossed over with the MU at a few points.

-The Doc Savage story involving the Feathered Serpent occurred in the early issues, in an adaptation of the novel "The Man of Bronze".
-In the original novel, the real Quetzacoatl was not involved....it was just a criminal posing as his son (using advanced science) to mislead the superstitious.
+The Doc Savage story involving the Feathered Serpent occurred in the early issues, in an adaptation of the first novel "The Man of Bronze".
+In the original novel, the real Kukulcan was not involved....it was just a criminal posing as his son (using advanced science) to mislead the superstitious.
 The Son of the Feathered Serpent was actually Don Rubio Gorro, your garden variety corrupt Latin America government figure

 --Per Degaton.

 Profile by William Uchtman and Snood.
-Separated from Quetzalcoatl by Markus Raymond..

 Kukulcan should not be confused with: